-Portrait title formatting is set in the Portrait editor under the Layout tab.
+Portrait title formatting is set in the Portrait editor under the Layout tab's Design section.

-Title styling is set under the Visual tab.
+Title font styling is set under the Visual tab.

 Design tip: turn titles off if you want create custom graphics instead of an automated title.
 Use it in combination with knockouts or margins adjustment.

 Set which pages should show the title, and where they should be placed on the page.

 Page Title sets the rule for title display for multi-page groups.

 - Choose First page aligned to add titles to the first page of every group with subsequent pages grid-aligned.

 - Choose Every Page to title all pages in the section.